Roberto Pérez: Minor leagues

+Major leagues

 Debut and early career (2014–2015)

 Pérez was called up to the majors for the first time on July 8, 2014.
 He had his first major league hit two days later against the New York Yankees.

 On July 10, 2014, Pérez hit his first career home run off of New York Yankees pitcher Jim Miller.

 During part of the 2015 season, he became the primary catcher while Yan Gomes was on the disabled list.
 Toward the second half of the 2016 season, Pérez became the primary catcher, once again, in Gomes' spot.

 World Series appearance (2016)

 In Pérez's first postseason at-bat of his major league career, he hit an opposite-field home run off the Boston Red Sox's Rick Porcello, helping the Indians to a 5–4 victory.
 In the first game of the 2016 World Series, Pérez hit two home runs in the 6–0 Indians win.
 Throughout the 2016 postseason, Pérez had the second-most RBIs (7), walks (7), and home runs (3) of any Indians player.